 Will my cat still love me?

-It’s normal to have feelings of pain and fear.
+It’s normal for people to experience fears and feelings of fear and pain.

-If we can see the choices we make through this lens of pain and fear, we can better understand why others are perhaps projecting their pain and fear onto us and our decisions.
+If we are able to see our choices through this perspective of fear and pain and anxiety, we will be able to discern why others might be projecting their fears and pain onto us and our choices.

-It’s not selfish to put yourself first (what you want to do with your life).
-It’s selfish to expect others to put you and your needs first (what others want you to do with your life).
+It’s not selfish to place yourself first (what you’d like to accomplish to your existence).
+It’s selfish for others to put your requirements first (what they would like you to accomplish to your existence).

-So don’t waste your days living someone else’s life.
+Don’t spend your time living someone else’s life.

-In the end, I decided that who I want to be as a father is a hell of a lot more important to me than a project.
-And much like most things we avoid in life, I had turned the decision into something far more complicated than it needed to be.
-It was a lesson learned from Dr Seuss who wrote, “Those who mind don’t matter, and those who matter don’t mind”
+At the final moment, I realized that the person I want as a dad far greater importance to me that any project.
+Much like the majority of things that we do not want in our lives I’d made the decision into something more complex than it had to be.
+This was a lesson I learned from Dr. Seuss who wrote “Those who mind don’t matter, and those who matter don’t mind”

-They’re not the ones holding you back.
-They’re the cheerleaders of your life who ask you, who do you want to become?
+They’re not the ones who hold your back.
+They’re the cheerleaders in your life.
+They are asking you to think about who you want to be?

 Make a commitment to live your life according to your choice.
 This isn’t selfish.
 It’s about prioritizing happiness.